 Carol Carpenter was raised Southern Baptist, came out of the closet at 18, and grew up in the trans-Pecos oil and ranching plains of New Mexico – where the Bible Belt, the Mexican border, the oil business, the cowboy, and the poor collide to form a landscape of conflict.
-It is about this world, and that of Santa Fe to the north, that Carpenter writes.
+It is about this world that Carpenter writes.

-While Carpenter's writing is sometimes overtly political, it often strives to uncover and honor the wisdom of all traditions and perspectives, to suspend cultural judgments in search of higher truths, and to celebrate the divergent impulses of all storytellers, as evidenced by her own exploration of genre.
+While Carpenter's writing is sometimes political, it most often strives to uncover and honor the wisdom of all traditions and perspectives, to suspend cultural judgments in search of higher truths, and to celebrate the divergent impulses of all storytellers.

 Her influences include Horton Foote, Larry McMurtry, Cormac McCarthy, Sam Shepard, Annie Proulx, Anna Deavere Smith, Joseph Campbell, Jimmy Carter, country and western songwriters, Baptist preachers, right-wing demogogues, left-wing crackpots, the American Southwest and the rich oral tradition of her family and culture.